Who is Mike Royal?

 Losing his sight

-“Blindness is part of who I am, not all of who I am,” says Mike Royal, Director of Information Technology Auditing at Anadarko, who was born with retinitis pigmentosa, a genetic disorder, although he was the first in his family to have it.
+“Blindness is part of who I am, not all of who I am,” says Mike Royal, Director, IT Audit at Occidental, who was born with retinitis pigmentosa, a genetic disorder, although he was the first in his family to have it.
 Despite experiencing a noticeable loss of vision by the age of five, he obtained his driver’s license at 16.
 With his trademark dry humor, he says he eventually gave it up “for the betterment of pedestrians everywhere.”

 At 18, he was declared legally blind, although the diagnosis was something he struggled to come to terms with.
 In college, while earning a Bachelor of Science in Accounting & Management Information Systems from the University of Nebraska at Omaha and later an MBA, he was still hiding his blindness and compensating for it.